December 26, 2018

 1/2 teaspoon ground turmeric

-1 cup chopped canned tomatoes (or 2 cups fresh)
+1 cup canned crushed tomatoes (or 2 cups diced fresh)

 1 teaspoon ground cardamom